GermnGodoy/ZitterWalk/README.md

 $$\sigma(t) \sim t,$$

-quadratically faster than its classical cousin.
-That gap is why quantum walks
-matter: they are a **universal model of quantum computation** and the engine behind algorithms such as spatial search in $O(\sqrt{N})$, and — with the right shift — they even discretize the 1-D **Dirac equation**.
+quadratically faster than its classical brother.
+This makes them really suitable for some algorithms, specially search ones.
+They are theorically interesting as well, as they reproduce Dirac and Schrödinger equations in certain limits.

 <p align="center">
   <img src="assets/line_hadamard.png" alt="Hadamard walk: two-horn distribution, time evolution and quantum vs classical comparison" width="820">
 </p>

-The signature "two-horn" distribution of a Hadamard walk on a line: probability piles up at the ballistic fronts near $\pm t/\sqrt{2}$ instead of forming a classical bell curve.
+The signature distribution of a Hadamard walk on a line, probability piles up at the ballistic fronts near $\pm t/\sqrt{2}$.

 ## Install